 In my last post, I was going back and forth in whether or not I wanted to try for a second (sixth?) child.
 I’m sure in my mind I went back and forth a million times.
 I wanted a second (sixth!) baby, but my fear was greater than my want.
 In the end, I decided that we wouldn’t try again for another baby.
 In the end, I decided that I was happy with my one live baby, and she was “enough.”

 Coming to that decision wasn’t easy.
-I feel badly that she won’t be have a sister or a brother, but as I’ve been told, she’ll never know the difference.
-She might long for a brother or sister, but if she had a brother or sister, she might wish she didn’t.
+I feel badly that she won’t be have a sister or a brother, but as I’ve been told, she’ll never know the difference; her life will be what it will be.
+Her normal is whatever we make it.
+She might long for a brother or sister, but if she had a brother or sister, she might wish she was an only child.
 The choice was made to give her the best life we possibly can, knowing that she was our miracle baby.
 Having her doesn’t make my heart ache less for the babies I lost.
 Having another child wouldn’t fill that void either.
 That void is there for the four babies I lost.
 We, as a society, continually try to fill the void.
 Once we acquire what we want, we move on to the next thing we want.
 I got a baby.
 And I wanted another.
 We never appreciate what’s in front of us.
 I had to stop myself and start to appreciate the baby that I finally “got” and stop wishing I had “just one more…” She’s enough.

 She just turned two.
 She’s the light of my life (I now understand that saying) and such a sweet, happy baby.